ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Get a server with 24 GB RAM + 4 CPU + 200 GB Storage + Always Free</blockquote>

 <h3>4.
-Bash Crash Course: Script Building 101 (Part B) - <a href="https://medium.com/devops-dev/bash-crash-course-script-building-101-part-b-aad785152d0d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Identifying AWS Cost-Saving Opportunities in stopped ec2 instances - <a href="https://medium.com/@ppriyanjith/identifying-aws-cost-saving-opportunities-in-stopped-ec2-instances-c66f0ced4718" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DevOps.dev`**
+✍️ **posted by `Padma Priyanjith`**

-<blockquote>In case you want to save the output of a command instead of displaying it on the screen, there exist several operators to redirect a…</blockquote>
+<blockquote>I was very much interested on cost saving side of AWS as I have seen most of the time most of the companies were wasting 30% of their money…</blockquote>

 <h3>5.
-Choosing the Right Software Deployment Model: On-Premises, Cloud (SaaS) or BYOC - <a href="https://medium.com/@jake.page91/choosing-the-right-software-deployment-model-on-premises-cloud-saas-or-byoc-be3304153f09" target="_blank" rel="noopener noreferrer">link</a></h3>
+Life, like SaaS, Will Never Be Perfect - <a href="https://medium.com/managing-digital-products/life-like-saas-will-never-be-perfect-d1ef04b60109" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jake Page`**
+✍️ **posted by `Product Coalition`**

-<blockquote>Anyone who’s ever had to research and source technical B2B tooling is well-used to deciphering the pricing sections of products websites…</blockquote>
+<blockquote>Curious about life as a SaaS founder?
+Killian’s story shows it’s about more than just servers and coding.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>